AlertaDengue/InfoDenguePredict/docs/models.rst

 Models
 ======

 This section documents the available models.
+For quick iteration during development, the modules containing the models can be executed directly to test the models.

 LSTM
 ----